 Cold ironing for seagoing vessels and barges implies that a ship at berth uses shore power for the auxiliary engines instead of bunker fuel.
-This reduces the emissions from the ships by a great margin, although the reduction in pollution occurs only when the ship is stationary at berth.
+This reduces emissions from the ships by a substantial margin, although the reduction in pollution occurs only when the ship is stationary at berth.

 Power cables are plugged into an electricity supply board at the terminal on one end and to the ship’s power supply board on the other.
 The power is used for lights, refrigerators, air-conditioners, and other equipment on a ship.
 The power coming from the shore can be from a separate power generation unit or the power plant supplying power to the port city or town.

 At present, cold ironing is most widespread in the cruise shipping market and ferry business as the pressure on cruise and ferry terminals to reduce emissions is high, particularly when they are located close to (historical) city centers:

 - Due to strict local and state environmental regulations for idling ships, early adopters of cold ironing practices are found along the west coast of North America (i.e. Vancouver, Seattle, Los Angeles, San Diego, San Francisco, and Oakland).
 Cold ironing for commercial vessels was launched in Los Angeles in 2004 when China Shipping’s container ships were plugged into a dedicated port barge floating close to the berth.